Hours of Operation:

 FTA often communicates guidance on regulations through circulars, which assist grantees in understanding and complying with statutory requirements.
 This guidance provides grantees with direction on program-specific issues and statutory requirements.

-In 2015, FTA issued its Circular C 4710.1, Americans with Disabilities Act (ADA): Guidance.
+In 2015, FTA issued its Circular 4710.1, Americans with Disabilities Act (ADA): Guidance.
 This circular incorporates U.S. DOT requirements under the ADA as well as Section 504 of the Rehabilitation Act of 1973.
-The requirements and guidance in the FTA ADA Circular apply to all transit providers, including those that operate FTA-funded programs, including subrecipients of the Section 5311 Formula Grants for Rural Areas program.
+The requirements and guidance in FTA ADA Circular 4710.1 apply to all transit providers, including those that operate FTA-funded programs, including subrecipients of the Section 5311 Formula Grants for Rural Areas program.
+This includes recipients of Section 5311 Tribal Transit Program (TTP) funds.

 FTA sponsored a series of technical assistance documents Topic Guides on ADA Transportation.
 Published in 2010, the topic guides were developed by the Disability Rights Education & Defense Fund (DREDF) and TranSystems Corporation and are hosted on the DREDF website and linked to from the ADA section of the FTA website.